Employee Relations

 The hearing panel prepares a written report of its findings of fact and its decision.

-The hearing panel sends a copy of its report to the President, with a copy to each party.
-The report must be accompanied by all documentary evidence presented at the hearing, and the recording of the hearing.
+The hearing panel sends a copy of its report to the President accompanied by all documentary evidence presented at the hearing.
+A copy of the hearing panel’s report is sent to each party.

-Either party may respond to the report of the hearing panel by written letter to the President.
+Either party may respond to the report of the hearing panel by written letter to the President within five (5) working days.
 This letter, which is limited to three single spaced pages, should contain arguments as to why the decision of the hearing panel should be accepted or rejected by the President.
 The President shall consider both the report of the hearing panel and the responses of the respective parties in making the final decision.
 When that decision is made, the President shall inform the hearing panel, parties, and all appropriate administrative officers of the decision.

 GRIEVANCE PROCEDURE B Employees with Academic Rank* (Other Than Administrators)